MeditProfi/IPStreamsMultiview/README.md

 * Pavel Tolstov ([@ray66rus](https://github.com/ray66rus))
 * Iakov Pustilnik ([@yapus](https://github.com/yapus))

+IP-streams Multiview is distributed under the GNU General Public License GPLv3 or higher.

 ## Third-party software
 * [JWPlayer](http://www.jwplayer.com/).
 We use JWPlayer version 5 beacause it doesn't require internet connection.
+JWPlayer is licensed under a Creative Commons License.
+It allows you to use, modify and redistribute the script, but only for non-commercial purposes.
+If you want to use this software for commercial purposes you should buy a license.
 * [nginx](http://nginx.org/) web-server with [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module).
-We use nginx-v1.8.0 and nginx-rtmp-module-revf62a083.
+We use nginx-v1.8.0 and nginx-rtmp-module-revf62a083. nginx is distributed under the [2-clause BSD-like license](http://nginx.org/LICENSE).